clewisdavis/The-Joy-of-React/module-5-happy-practice/05-notes-single-source-truth.md

 Which approach is better?
 Well, it depends on the circumstances.
 IF the consumer needs to access / change the state, a controlled component makes that possible.
 Otherwise, it's more convenient to go with uncontrolled components.

 The most important thing is that there should always be a single source of truth.
 We get into trouble when we start treating a component as both controlled and uncontrolled.

+### Exercises, Counter 2.0 Revisited

+Video thought experiments, consider if they are working or not.